tusche/waiting/README.md

 ### Setting a timeout

-After a certain period of waiting the user should be informed that the waiting will take a bit longer or give the user the possibility to cancel the operation that causes the waiting.
+After a certain period of waiting the user should be informed that the waiting will take longer or give the user the possibility to cancel the operation that causes the waiting.

-The `WaitingWidget` offers the paramter `timeout` to specify a duration after which a timeout widget is displayed:
+The `WaitingWidget` offers the parameter `timeout` to specify a timeout duration after which a widget informing the user is displayed:

 ```
 WaitingWidget(